Containing pH vs. Controlling pH in a Pool

 Conclusion

 We overuse acid in the pool business.
 Now that acid and chlorine are facing supply chain shortages, we all have an opportunity to think differently about how we treat swimming pools.
 The traditional way to maintain a pool is following textbook ranges, like trying to maintain a pH between 7.2 and 7.8.
 But if you have CYA in your pool, we argue that is no longer necessary. pH still matters of course, but we should contain pH rather than trying to control it.
 Once we come to accept the fact that pH will naturally rise due to CO2 equilibrium (Henry's Law), we can choose to not be tied to such narrow pH parameters.
 Generally, you want to stay between 7.5 and 8.0, though most pools will have a pH ceiling around 8.1 or 8.2.
-This article covered how to lower that ceiling by simply lowering carbonate alkalinity, then adjusting other LSI parameters to maintain balance with that lower alkalinity level.
+This article covered how to lower that ceiling by simply lowering carbonate alkalinity, and then adjusting other LSI parameters to maintain balance with that lower alkalinity level.

 The amount of acid you save might surprise you.